sassoftware/esp-studio-examples/Basic/lua_parse/README.md

 ---

 ## Basic Example Project
-### Prerequisites
-There are no prerequisites for this example project.
-If you do not have access to a persistent volume on your Kubernetes cluster, you can use the Publish button in SAS Event Stream Processing Studio to publish data from the CSV file to the project.
-For more information, see [Publish Events from a CSV File](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espstudio&docsetTarget=p124n2fohetwqzn109gsdel6o1cj.htm).

 ### Workflow
 The following figure illustrates the complete flow of events through the SAS Event Stream Processing project.